VarshithaCVasireddy/Sensitive-Information_Redactor/README.md

 ## 4. Assumptions/Bugs
 - Few names which matches with english language Adjectives or nouns doesn't get redacted for example in name Christian Varshitha, only Varshitha gets redacted.
 Jasmine is not considered as name by the nltk module.
-- My code doesn't redact geopolitical/geographical entity names like country names or location names.
-It also doesn't redact organization names.
-So if you want even them to be redacted then my code fails.
 - My code can only detect US mailing addresses.
 Addresses from other countries can't be detected with this code.

 ## **Steps to Run project0**